Advantage of utilizing nonlocal magic resource in Haar-random circuits: INTRODUCTION

 As minimal models for chaotic dynamics, Haar-random brick-wall circuits are a benchmarking playground to study the universal dynamics of quantum resources \cite{RQC,RQC1,RQC2,RQC3,RQC4,scrambling}, which exhibit rich quantum complexity stemming from quantum randomness.
-A common approach to generate Haar-random states points to the Haar-random brick-wall circuits, in which magic resources have been demonstrated to saturate on a timescale that is in logarithmic relation with the system size, distinct from the entanglement that saturates on a timescale linear in the system size \cite{Turkeshi_2025,RQC3,ent_increase}.
-However, in $N$-qubit Haar-random circuits, with single-qubit Haar-random gates alone, any initial state for all qubits will evolve to a product state without any entanglement.
-As a result, the magic resources are explicitly localized in the many-body system.
-Upon comparison, it is the two-qubit Haar-random gates that generate both the entanglement and nonlocal magic resource, delocalizing and driving the system to saturated $N$-qubit Haar-random states.
-Remarkably, the magic resource in these states is always greater than that in product Haar-random states.
+A common approach to generate Haar-random states points to the Haar-random brick-wall circuits, in which magic resources have been demonstrated to saturate on a timescale that is in logarithmic relation with the system size, distinct from the entanglement that saturates on a timescale linear in the system size\cite{Turkeshi_2025,RQC3,ent_increase}.
+Notably, single-qubit Haar-random gates can also generate magic resource, but the resulting nonstabilizerness remains strictly local because of the absence of nonlocal gates.
+Meanwhile, one can notice that the magic resource in product Haar-random states is always less than that in the saturated $N$-qubit Haar-random states.
+By comparison, it is the two-qubit Haar-random gates that generate both the entanglement and nonlocal magic resource, delocalizing and driving the system to saturated $N$-qubit Haar-random states.